Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ## High level overview

 Before working together on driftsort, the two authors had [competing desires](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/glidesort_perf_analysis/text.md) to build a `slice::sort` replacement.
 In 2023 they decided to work together, combining the best of both competing designs into a new design called driftsort.
-The influences a varied, but the core structure is derived from [glidesort](https://github.com/orlp/glidesort) by Orson Peters.
+The influences are varied, but the core structure is derived from [glidesort](https://github.com/orlp/glidesort) by Orson Peters.

 Modern high-performance sort implementations combine various strategies to exploit input patterns and hardware capabilities.
 In effect this makes all of them hybrid algorithms.
 For this reason it is more appropriate to talk about sort implementations and their components instead of a singular "sort algorithm".